ChainSafe/ChainBridge/README.md

 ## Dependencies

 - [Subkey](https://github.com/paritytech/substrate):
-Required for substrate key management.
+Used for substrate key management.
+Only required if connecting to a substrate chain.

   `make install-subkey`